Reconstruction of degeneracy region and power for parabolic equations and systems: Uniqueness results for distributed measurements

 We now consider the two sub-problems

 and

-where now also the initial datum $w_0$ and the coefficient $c=\alpha+i\beta$ are unknowns.
+where we take into account different unknowns, depending on the inverse problem we are analyzing.
 The solution and the normal derivative for the left sub-problem \eqref{eq.deg-left-uniq} can be computed with an analysis similar to that of Section \ref{sec:normal-der}, obtaining

 where

 and

 and